livinalt/e-com/README.md

 To run this project locally, simply download or clone the repository and open the HTML files in a web browser.
 Make sure to have an internet connection for external resource dependencies such as fonts and icons.

+### Link
+You can find the live link to the project here [https://e-com-plum-eta.vercel.app/]

 ### License